vanbelkummax/sparsity-trap-2um-benchmark/README.md

 ## Key Takeaways

-1. **The Sparsity Trap is real** — MSE collapses from 0.510 → 0.188 PCC when applied to 2µm data
+1. **The Sparsity Trap is real** — MSE collapses PCC when applied to 2µm data
 2. **Poisson NLL solves it** — recovers to 0.368 PCC with the highest SSIM (0.553)
 3. **The effect scales with sparsity** — sparse genes (secretory, immune) show the largest gains
 4. **Biological signals are rescued** — genes like MUC12 go from noise (0.037) to signal (0.521)